New Federal 10th Circuit Case Decision Warns Health Care Providers: Never Miss an Appeal Deadline!…Or Else!!

 Bottom line: Do not miss a deadline.

-Posted on February 27, 2013, in Appeal Deadlines, DHHS, Division of Medical Assistance, Federal Law, Hospice, Legal Analysis, Medicaid, Medicaid Recoupment, North Carolina, Reconsideration Reviews, Tentative Notices of Overpayment and tagged 10th Circuit Court of Appeals, Hospice, Kathleen Sebelius, Medicaid, Medicare, North Carolina, United States Court of Appeals for the Tenth Circuit, United States Department of Health and Human Services.
+Posted on February 27, 2013, in Appeal Deadlines, Division of Medical Assistance, Federal Law, Hospice, Legal Analysis, Medicaid, Medicaid Recoupment, NC DHHS, North Carolina, Reconsideration Reviews, Tentative Notices of Overpayment and tagged 10th Circuit Court of Appeals, Hospice, Kathleen Sebelius, Medicaid, Medicare, North Carolina, United States Court of Appeals for the Tenth Circuit, United States Department of Health and Human Services.
 Bookmark the permalink.
 Leave a comment.